 If you want a fictional book for children which deals with a particular topic, add the phrase "juvenile fiction" to your subject term:

 To expand your access to children's literature, in English and many other languages, use the WorldCat database.
 Click the link below for a Research Guide.

 Books located in WorldCat can be borrowed at no cost to you through the Library's interlibrary service.

 Also, if you see a book of interest on WorldCat, check on Amazon to see if the book is listed with the "Look Inside" feature (mouse over to the cover of the book).
 If it is, you may be able to read substantial portions of the book online, at no cost, on Amazon.

 The best periodical databases for articles on children's literature are listed below.

-Use the Discovery / "All in One" search on the Library's homepage as an additional way to search for articles and other sources on children's literature.
+Use the "Search Everything" search on the Library's homepage as an additional way to search for articles and other sources on children's literature.